DakotahGodfrey/react-reddit-client/README.md

 > Original URL: https://www.reddit.com/r/popular/<br>
 > JSON URL: https://www.reddit.com/r/popular.json "

-### **Wireframes**

-For this project I used pen and paper to sketch out the the layouts and design for the various components of the application.
-You can view the [wireframes in this shared google drive folder](https://drive.google.com/drive/u/0/folders/1-3_-mmoRuCtq_8cmj6fGyj6nWEXLgJ4H).

 ## Technologies Used

 This project makes use of the following technologies: